tslenter/RSVPN/README.md

 4) DNS is disabled
 5) Client-to-Client traffic is allowed

+All these changes gives you a private network for the nodes @ decentral places.
+This connector can work on a RSX node or as standalone.

 ### 1.1 Original message openvpn-install (https://git.io/vpn):
 OpenVPN [road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Ubuntu, Debian, CentOS and Fedora.